 An essential accessory is the rack.
 I have seen round Crock-Pots that do have a rack for the bottom of the Crock-Pot, but more likely, the oval ones will have them.
 The racks look somewhat like a cooling rack.
 They fit in the bottom and raise food a half inch to a full inch above the bottom.
 This comes in handy when cooking something with greasy meat, to keep the grease away from the food you are going to eat.
 I have a rack for my oval Crock-Pot that has long handles on the sides.
 They come up almost to the lid so I can easily lift out whatever is in there without putting my hands in to get burned.
 I love that rack.

 Slow cookers are easily available pretty much everywhere.
 There are hundreds of them available on amazon, and most are brilliant designs.
 The modern slow cookers run on electricity, which makes it even more convenient.
 If you haven’t invested in a slow cooker yet, consider buying an “Instant Pot”, as it can much more than just slow cook.
 An instant pot in slow cooking mode is basically a slow cooker, and it has multiple other modes too.
 One appliance to do it all, even if you don’t have a gas and stove in your kitchen!
 It is eco-friendly, and super convenient.
-Anyway, before this book turns into an ad for the instant pot, let us move forward.

 Things to know about a slow cooker: –